 Level 4.
-"Fast Track" for Serious Incidents The child is sent to SMT Deputy Headteacher/Headteacher
+"Fast Track" for Serious Incidents The child is sent to a member of the SMT (Assistant Headteacher/Deputy Headteacher/Headteacher)

 There may be incidents when a child is 'Fast Tracked' straight to Level 4.
 This is when their behaviour is deemed to be very serious and may include incidents such as: